elastic/logstash/README.md

 ## Logstash Plugins

-Logstash plugins are hosted in separate repositories under under the [logstash-plugins](https://github.com/logstash-plugins) github organization.
+Logstash plugins are hosted in separate repositories under the [logstash-plugins](https://github.com/logstash-plugins) github organization.
 Each plugin is a self-contained Ruby gem which gets published to RubyGems.org.

 ### Writing your own Plugin